Asia (Oceanid)

-In Greek mythology, Asia (Ancient Greek: Ἀσία) was one of the 3,000 Oceanids, daughters of the Titans Oceanus and his sister-spouse Tethys.
+In Greek mythology, Asia (Ἀσία or Ἀσίη) was one of the 3,000 Oceanids, daughters of the Titans Oceanus and his sister-spouse Tethys.
 In some accounts, her mother was called Pompholyge and sister of Libye.

 Family

 According to Apollodorus, Asia was the wife of the Titan Iapetus, and mother of Atlas, Prometheus, Epimetheus and Menoetius although Hesiod gave the name of another Oceanid, Clymene, as their mother.

 It is possible that the name Asia became preferred over Hesiod's Clymene to avoid confusion with the Clymene who was mother of Phaethon by Helios in some accounts and must have been perceived as a distinct figure.
 Herodotus recorded the tradition that the continent Asia was named after Asia whom he called wife of Prometheus rather than mother of Prometheus, perhaps here a simple error rather than genuine variant tradition.
 Both Acusilaus and Aeschylus in his Prometheus Bound called Prometheus' wife Hesione.

 Herodotus also related a Lydian tradition "that Asia was not named after Prometheus' wife Asia, but after Asies, the son of Cotys, who was the son of Manes, and that from him the Asiad clan at Sardis also takes its name".